 Caring for a loved one, family member, friend or neighbour, can have a significant impact on all aspects of a carer's life.
 Through peer support groups and one-to-one appointments, our dedicated and passionate team work with carers aged 5 and up to help overcome a range of challenges, including: managing at home; finances; caring with confidence; education and employment; physical health; and emotional wellbeing.

 There’s a lot of support on offer in Lambeth, but these things can be difficult to find.
 We’re here to fill those gaps.
 We provide information on training courses, local services and help carers build connections with each other and their community.
 We also help professionals working with carers to connect with one another, through our Carers Collaborative Network.

 We believe that caring is everybody’s business.
 We work hard to raise awareness through outreach in the local community, social media and through our partnerships.
 Our Carers Strategy Development Manager enables carers and our partners working in Lambeth to have a meaningful input to the development of a carers strategy in the borough.

 We believe that the development of local policy, practice and services that affect carers should take carers’ experiences into account.
-For this reason, we host a range of workshops and forums for carers to make their voices heard throughout the year.
+For this reason, we raise awareness of carers, influencing local policy through community engagement activities.
 Our Carers' Strategy Development Manager plays a key role in the development and delivery of the Lambeth Carers' Strategy.